p65536/ChatGPT-Quick-Text-Buttons/README.md

 ## Notes

-* **There is no auto-update.**
-  When a new version is released, please manually replace the script.
+* This script does not include a built-in auto-update mechanism.
+However, it is also published on [Greasy Fork](https://greasyfork.org/ja/scripts/537694-chatgpt-quick-text-buttons).
+  If you want the script to update automatically, please install it from Greasy Fork.
+  If you prefer to manage updates manually, simply replace the script file yourself when a new version is released.

 ---